 Our aim is to improve the understanding of disability in the community

-Disability is often misunderstood in Africa, leading to suffering.
+Disability is often misunderstood in Africa, which can lead to suffering.
 Parents often blame themselves for the challenges their children face and many children are hidden away, some even abandoned.
-Certainly, very few are able to access education and employment.
+Certainly, very few are easily able to access education and employment.

 The Alivera Centre provides residential and outreach training and care in support of children with disability.